bbenkle/YotoBookMaker/README.md

 ### 4 — Icons

-Each chapter gets a colour-coded pixel art icon, generated entirely on your Mac — no internet needed.
+Each chapter gets a color-coded pixel art icon, generated entirely on your Mac — no internet needed.

 - **Generate All** — auto-generate icons for every chapter
-- **Randomize All** — give every chapter a unique random colour scheme
+- **Randomize All** — give every chapter a unique random color scheme
-- **Per-chapter customisation** — hover any chapter card to generate, redo, upload your own image, or customise the colours and pattern
+- **Per-chapter customization** — hover any chapter card to generate, redo, upload your own image, or customize the colors and pattern
 - **Bulk import** — choose a folder of images and they'll be matched to chapters by number in the filename (e.g. `ch-01.png`, `Chapter 22.jpeg`)

 ---